LyricMathews/Lyric-Mathews.github.io/README.md

 >
 >
 ### Duck game that angers me
-This ain't working at the moment unfortunately, hopefully it will soon
+This was a little frustating to work with but the code should work now! :D
 ><img width="73" height="71" alt="duck" src="https://github.com/user-attachments/assets/6e3df42f-7fbf-4bdd-b7d1-229f671d23e4" />

 >